 Snape asks Lupin if Harry might have gotten the Marauder's Map from one of the makers.
 Considering he went to school with the Marauders, and was likely insulted by them in the same way as the map (as well as familiar with their nicknames), he probably suspects that Lupin had something to do with the map - which he does.

 In the film, the music Lupin plays during the Boggart lesson.
 Seems silly at first but then you realise he's trying to keep the mood light so the students will be able to imagine their worst fears as something comical.

 The first time Ron and Harry notice Hermione has briefly stepped away from them between classes, she changes the subject by voicing her hope that there's something good for lunch, she's starving.
 Of course she's starving: she's just used the Time Turner to live through twice as many hours since breakfast as they did!

-Also Ron carrying him around in his pocket and Scabbers even fell asleep on Harry's bed at one point in Philosopher's stone.
+Ron carrying him around in his pocket and Scabbers even falling asleep on Harry's bed at one point in Philosopher's Stone.

 Growing the Beard: Many fans believe that this is the turning point for the series as a whole, citing the encounter at the Shrieking Shack as evidence.

 One-Scene Wonder: Aunt Marge only appears in one chapter, but still manages to be among the more despicable characters in the series, perhaps even more so than her brother Vernon.

 Shipping Goggles: The series has enough of this to fill a page, but this entry probably has the best example, what has been dubbed "The Symbolic Flight".
 This theory states that because Harry and Hermione flew together on Buckbeak together and without Ron, that they are destined to be together - ignoring the fact that Ron was only not present because he broke his leg earlier.